Backlinko-LLC/seo-jobs/README.md

 * How large are companies that hire?

-* Do larger companies require more specialized tasks?
+(* Do larger companies require more specialized tasks?)

-* Do larger companies require a formal education?
+(* Do larger companies require a formal education?)

 ## 3.2	Revenue

+* !!!
+Do mainly high-revenue comapnies hire SEOs? i.e. showing distribution or something similiar

-* What type of skill sets are required by high-revenue companies?
+(* What type of skill sets are required by high-revenue companies?)

 ## 3.3	Sector/Industry